 I had become the one person I always blogged about, trying to avoid.
 I became the writer who talks about writing, but never actually does.

-Writing used to be my life, then reality seeped in and tainted my brain with all of this adult gobbildy-goop.
+Writing used to be my life, then reality seeped in and tainted my brain with all of this adult garbage (okay, maybe not garbage, but at least recycling).

 But, as always, one thing has helped to remedy my terrible predicament: a list.
-I’ve discovered a few tactics to fight against the adult gobbildy-goop, and while I still haven’t mastered it, I’m getting better.
-Onward to the list!
+I’ve put together a few tips and tricks to help combat the adult recycling, and while I still haven’t mastered it, this is a great place to start:

 - You have to become double-brained.

 Unfortunately, this is the hardest thing to accomplish, and it certainly sounds that way.
 You have to separate the work brain from the writing brain.
 Or, in my case, I have to separate the Work Brain, the School Brain, the Writer Brain, and the Intern Brain.
-In most cases, I’m sure it’ll be more like triple-brained, or quadruple-brained, but double-brained just sounds cooler.
+In most cases, I’m sure it’ll be more like triple-brained, or quadruple-brained, but, for the sake of brevity, double-brained is what I am calling it.
 The best way I have found to achieve this is to utilize every second of downtime to decompress.
 Leave a pause between each brain so you can start fresh.
 This is easier said than done, especially with all of the wonderful social media to sink hours and hours in.
 You need time to just turn off for a little while.
 Have a few moments to yourself with no distraction in any shape or form.
-This way, you won’t lose your precious down time doing something unproductive both mentally and physically.
+This way, you won’t lose your precious down time doing something unproductive, both mentally and physically.

 - If you can’t find down time, don’t stop moving.